magento/pwa-studio/packages/venia-styleguide/src/pages/typography/sections/Typefaces/Muli.md

 ### Muli

-Muli is our standard typeface, and we use two weights.
+Muli is our standard typeface, and we use three weights.

 ***